Our Committee of Management (COM) is a cohesive unit that brings together diverse skills and experience.

 Lani was born and raised in Melbourne and spent time in Israel before returning to Australia to complete a B.A in History and Language and, ultimately, an MA in Education, specialising in LOTE.
 Lani left full time teaching after 30 years, turning her hand to developing and presenting educational programs for Courage to Care, Gen2Gen and the Anti-Defamation Commission.
 She joined the COM in 2018 because she strongly believes in teaching young people about the dangers of prejudice and discrimination and what it can lead to if left unchecked.
 Lani relishes the opportunity to change negative attitudes through the experiential opportunity that Courage to Care offers.

 Sabrina was born and raised in Melbourne, the only child of Polish parents who survived the Holocaust by running, hiding and being helped by good people.
 Sabrina completed a BA (English) at Monash University followed by a Dip Ed.
 Sabrina taught in the secondary, TAFE and Higher Education sectors before making a career change, completing a Graduate Diploma in Career Education and Development and working as the Senior Careers Educator at Deakin University.
-Sabrina gives her time to Go Girls and Courage to Care because its values align so closely to those she holds as vital to ensuring a civilised society.
+Sabrina gives her time to Courage to Care because its values align so closely to those she holds as vital to ensuring a civilised society.
 The work of Courage to Care gives her the opportunity to work with young people and apply her skills and experience to the important mission of spreading the lessons of the Holocaust and other genocides, as well as addressing serious issues that confront us all today.

 Susan was born in Sydney and moved to Melbourne as a young child.
 She graduated with a BA (honours) from the University of Melbourne in 1969 and then worked in London before returning to Australia to complete a Social Work degree and a Masters in Social Work from La Trobe University.
 With her husband Gary, Susan was Joint Managing Director of Tempo Holidays for eighteen years.
 Susan was a Member of the Board of Emmy Monash Aged Care for five years and worked with Courage to Care as a facilitator and Custodian Speaker before joining the COM in 2018.
 Susan is passionate about telling her mother’s story of how the Japanese Consul, in Lithuania, Chiune Sugihara, saved her family from almost certain death.